MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices/v1.1.4/Set-AzureRmRecoveryServicesVaultContext.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmRecoveryServicesVaultContext** cmdlet sets the vault context for azure_2 Site Recovery services.
+The **Set-AzureRmRecoveryServicesVaultContext** cmdlet sets the vault context for Azure Site Recovery services.

 ## EXAMPLES